rezendi/ykarma/README.md

 Users must have an email address, a telephone number, or ideally both.
 Coins are sent to URLs rather than Ethereum addresses, meaning you can send coins to people who are not yet part of the system and/or any of its communities.
-However communities can restrict the URLs their members' coins are sent to (e.g. ensure that coins only track reputation within a company.)
+However communities can restrict the URLs their members' coins are sent to, so they can e.g. ensure that coins only track reputation within a company.

 Users who never want to deal with the blockchain won't have to, but users who want to become "free agents," and/or to combine their accounts from multiple communities, may do so at the